-Using EC2 eliminates your need to invest in hardware upfront.
-You can use EC2 to launch as many or as few virtual machines as you need, configure security and networking, and manage storage.
-EC2 enables you to scale up or down to handle changes in requirements, reducing your need to forecast traffic.
+Amazon Web Services' cloud computing service, Elastic Cloud Compute (EC2) provides scalable computing capacity.
+EC2 eliminates your need to invest in hardware upfront.
+You can use EC2 to launch as many virtual machines as you need, configure security and networking and manage storage.
+EC2 enables you to scale up or down to handle changes in requirements, reducing your need to forecast demand.

-Users can run Lumerical simulations on EC2.
-Compatibility of Lumerical’s products with EC2 provides quick, accessible, cost-effective and scalable computing infrastructure to perform ever-larger volumes of simulations to design and optimize next-generation optoelectronic components, circuits, and systems.
+Users can run Lumerical simulations on EC2, which provides quick, accessible, cost-effective and scalable computing infrastructure to perform ever-larger volumes of simulations to design and optimize next-generation optoelectronic components, circuits, and systems.

 - AWS charges are based on the amount of time and storage used, with cheaper hourly rates available for longer-term contracts and spot computing instances.
 See Amazon EC2 pricing for details.

 - To discuss your simulation and cloud computing needs or to request a quote, please Contact us.

 - Lumerical Products License.
 To request a quote and/or a trial, please Contact us.

 All of our guides first have a common setup that includes setting up your virtual private cloud, and creating a licensing server instance.
 After that you can choose the guide that is most similar to your use case.

 - Use Case: Create a single Windows or Linux workstation with GUI access.

 - Use Case: Create a multi-node Linux cluster with launch templates.